Skip to content

 Manor FX offers fast delivery times and a fuss-free online ordering process for your Ghanaian cedi travel money.

-Head off well-informed to Ghana, west Africa.
-Here are some handy facts about where to change your travel money, foreign currency, plus information about cash and card payments in Ghana.
+Head off well-informed to Ghana.
+Here are some handy facts about the currency of Ghana, Africa, where to change your travel money and foreign currency, plus information about cash and card payments in Ghana.

 Where can you get Ghanaian cedi?

-Because Ghanaian cedi is a minor currency, it’s hard to find at most high street banks or the Post Office.
+Ghanaian cedi is a minor currency; it’s hard to find at most high street banks or the Post Office.

 Where can I buy Ghanaian cedi in the UK?